 3. Early Termination.
-If a Triggering Event occurs with respect to either party during a Period of Delivery, the other party (the "Notifying Party") may upon three days written notice to the first party establish a date on which any or all transactions governed by thisFirm GTC will terminate ("Early Termination Date") and withhold any payments then due; provided, in respect of Triggering Event (ii) all transactions shall automatically terminate.
-The Notifying Party shall calculate its damages, including its associated costs and attorneys' fees, resulting from the termination of the transactions selected by it, or in the case of Triggering Event (ii) all transactions (the "Termination Payment").
-The Termination Payment will be determined by (i) comparing the value of (a) the remaining Period of Delivery, Daily Contract Quantity and Contract Price under each such transaction had it not been terminated to (b) the equivalent quantities and relevant market prices for the remaining Period of Delivery either quoted by a bona fide third party offer or which are reasonably expected to be available in the market under a replacement contract and (ii) ascertaining the associated costs and attorneys' fees All terminated transactions shall be netted against each other.
-The Notifying Party shall provide the Affected Party a written statement of the amount of the Termination Payment.
+If a Triggering Event occurs with respect to either party during a Period of Delivery, the other party (the "Notifying Party") may upon three days written notice to the first party establish a date on which all Transactions governed by this GTC will terminate ("Early Termination Date") and withhold any payments then due.
+The Notifying Party shall calculate its damages, including its associated costs and attorneys' fees, resulting from the termination of all Transactions (the "Termination Payment").
+The Termination Payment will be determined by (i) comparing the value of (a) the remaining Period of Delivery, Daily Contract Quantity and Contract Price under each such transaction had it not been terminated to (b) the equivalent quantities and relevant market prices for the remaining Period of Delivery either quoted by a bona fide third party offer or which are reasonably expected to be available in the market under a replacement contract and (ii) ascertaining the associated costs and attorneys' fees All terminated Transactions shall be netted against each other.
+The Notifying Party shall provide the Affected Party (defined below) a written statement of the amount of the Termination Payment.
 If a Termination Payment is owed to the Notifying Party, the Affected Party shall pay the Termination Payment to the Notifying Party within 10 days of receipt of such statement.
 If a Termination Payment is owed to the Affected Party, the Notifying Party shall pay the Termination Payment to the Affected Party within 10 days of Affected Party's receipt of such notice.
 At the time for payment of any Termination Payment, each party shall pay to the other party all additional amounts payable by it pursuant hereto.
-"Triggering Event" means, with respect to a party (the "Affected Party"): (i) the failure by the Affected Party to make, when due, any payment required or to perform any other covenant set forth herein, in each case within three days after receipt of notice thereof, or (ii) the Affected Party shall (a) make an assignment or arrangement for the benefit of creditors, (b) file a petition or commence, authorize or acquiesce in the commencement of a proceeding under any bankruptcy or similar law, or have such petition filed againstit and such proceeding remains undismissed for 30 days, (c) otherwise become bankrupt or insolvent or (d) be unable to pay its debts as they fall due or (iii) the Affected Party's unexcused failure to schedule the Daily Contract Quantity for a cumulative period of 10 or more days in a 3 month period.
+"Triggering Event" means, with respect to a party (the "Affected Party"): (i) the failure by the Affected Party to make, when due, any payment required or to perform any other covenant set forth herein, in each case within three days after receipt of notice thereof, or (ii) the Affected Party shall (a) make an assignment or arrangement for the benefit of creditors, (b) file a petition or commence, authorize or acquiesce in the commencement of a proceeding under any bankruptcy or similar law, or have such petition filed against it, (c) otherwise become bankrupt or insolvent or (d) be unable to pay its debts as they fall due or (iii) the Affected Party's unexcused failure to schedule the Daily Contract Quantity for a cumulative period of 10 or more days in a 3 month period.

 4. Other Events.
-If the Affected Party's activities become subject to regulation of any kind (other than with respect to New Taxes) to a different extent than that existing at the Firm Confirmation date (the "Confirm Date") and such regulation either (i) renders a transaction unenforceable or (ii) materially adversely affects the business (financial or otherwise) of the Affected Party, then in the case of (i), either party, and in the case of (ii), only the Affected Party, shall have the right to declare an Early Termination Date in accordance herewith; provided, notwithstanding such right, the Affected Party shall pay the Termination Payment calculated by the non-Affected Party as above provided.
+If the Affected Party's activities become subject to regulation of any kind (other than with respect to New Taxes) to a different extent than that existing at the time that the Transaction is agreed to and such regulation either (i) renders a transaction unenforceable or (ii) materially adversely affects the business (financial or otherwise) of the Affected Party, then in the case of (i), either party, and in the case of (ii), only the Affected Party, shall have the right to declare an Early Termination Date in accordance herewith; provided, notwithstanding such right, the Affected Party shall pay the Termination Payment calculated by the non-Affected Party as above provided.